Event-Triggered Time-Varying Bayesian Optimization: Abstract

 \section{Abstract}

 We consider the problem of sequentially optimizing a time-varying objective function using \gls{tvbo}.
-Here, the key challenge is the exploration-exploitation trade-off under time variations.
-Current approaches to \gls{tvbo} require prior knowledge of a constant rate of change.
+Current approaches to \gls{tvbo} require prior knowledge of a constant rate of change to cope with stale data arising from time variations.
 However, in practice, the rate of change is usually unknown.
-We propose an event-triggered algorithm, \algname, that treats the optimization problem as static until it detects changes in the objective function online and then resets the dataset.
-This allows the algorithm to adapt to realized temporal changes without the need for prior knowledge.
-The event-trigger is based on probabilistic uniform error bounds used in Gaussian process regression.
-We provide regret bounds for ET-GP-UCB and show in numerical experiments that it outperforms state-of-the-art algorithms on synthetic and real-world data.
-Furthermore, these results demonstrate that ET-GP-UCB is readily applicable to various settings without tuning hyperparameters.
+We propose an event-triggered algorithm, \algname, that treats the optimization problem as static until it detects changes in the objective function and then resets the dataset.
+This allows the algorithm to adapt online to realized temporal changes without the need for exact prior knowledge.
+The event trigger is based on probabilistic uniform error bounds used in Gaussian process regression.
+We derive regret bounds for adaptive resets without exact prior knowledge of the temporal changes and show in numerical experiments that ET-GP-UCB outperforms competing GP-UCB algorithms on both synthetic and real-world data.
+The results demonstrate that ET-GP-UCB is readily applicable without extensive hyperparameter tuning.

 \glsresetall